Live In-Play Golf Betting Tips & Strategy

 The live golf betting process with golf betting sites is much the same as pre-tournament betting.
 But the big difference is that in-play golf odds are constantly changing in response to a player's position on the leaderboard.

 The odds can change drastically if a golfer drops a few shots or if a competitor starts to surge ahead.
-But rest assured that the top online bookmakers will alert you to changes in golf betting odds as you're placing your bet, so you know exactly what price you're backing.
+Top online bookmakers will alert you to changes in golf betting odds as you're placing your bet, so you know exactly what price you're backing.

 Bookies have live golf betting markets for all the big PGA Tour and European Tour events, as well as the four majors and the Ryder Cup.
 Just keep in mind that a major championship or Ryder Cup will tend to come with more in-play markets than regular tournaments.